Table of Contents

 • Wipe old Mac Studio data before recycling it.

-• Restore macOS.
+• Restore or reinstall macOS.

 • Free up disk space by resetting your Mac Studio.